VPC-DevAdmin/Inference_Blueprints/code-translation/README.md

 ## Architecture

 Below is the architecture as it consists of a server that waits for code input or PDF uploads.
-Once code is provided, the server calls the CodeLlama model to translate the code to the target language.
+Once code is provided, the server calls the configured OpenAI-compatible model to translate the code to the target language.

 ```mermaid
   graph TB